nyghtowl/Code_Name_Jeeves/README.md

 To Do:

-- Improve features
-    - Has date in text body
-    - combine subject with body words (also run with separate models)
+- Verify code results

-- get new data to test the validity of the classifier
+- Get new data to test the validity of the classifier

+Future:
+- Try Porter for stemming

-- Improve code for producing the model and plot results to compare
+- Continue to code for producing the model:
     - Grid Search again to improve parameters

-- Improve models
-    - Find an output for comparison of models
-        - plot the error (or accuracy) of the classifier as the number of training examples increases (learning curves) (use regularization sprint)
-    - Work on applying k-folds / stratified

-As Time Permits:
-- Try Porter for stemming
+    - plot error rate and learning curves (regularization sprint)
+    - explore other ways to apply k-fold

 - Other feature ideas / customization
+    - Make date in body of text more informatitve
     - Python NLP - Regex library
     - length of thread (3+)
     - # email from an email address / new or not